 Creation and Governance of EDM mappings, profiles and extensions

-The Task Force aims to set principles of a future governance model for EDM mappings, profiles and extensions.
+The Task Force aimed to set principles of a future governance model for Europeana Data Model mappings, profiles and extensions.

 Goals of the Task Force

 As defined in our Business Plan, Europeana plays a key role in making sure 'the cultural heritage sector remains interoperable and efficient'.
 The continuous development and maintenance of the Europeana Data Model (EDM) enables data exchange of cultural heritage metadata and guarantees its interoperability.
 The model has been designed in a decentralised way as EDM “profiles” have been developed without Europeana having to update the core model.
 While this governance model has enabled the involvement of the whole community in the development of EDM, it also raises new questions.

 The community has been involved in the development of EDM over the past years in several different ways, through projects, working groups and task forces.
 A common agreement was reached that Europeana’s role should be to maintain a core EDM and provide guidance in the creation of new extensions of the model.
 However, this process should be made clear and transparent to the whole community, so that everyone understands their role in this interoperable, yet diverse ecosystem of cultural heritage data.